 When I talk to my clients about their vision boards I hear the same thing repeatedly.
 They had “fun” finding random pictures in magazines and gluing them to a poster board.
 Like a craft project.
 I shake my head because creating a vision board is not a craft project.
-It is a YOU project and needs to have more meaning than what pictures you were attracted to in a magazine.
+It is a self-care and self-fulfilling project that absolutely needs to have more meaning than just what pictures you were attracted to in a magazine.

-You are important, so we need to be sure there is meaning in this project that is personal as you think about the new year.
+You are important, so we need to be sure there is meaning in this project that is personal as you are.

 What images pop up in your head?

 Using the template, you’ll see the top part is broken up into 3 sections.
-These sections will define your theme for the new year and include the following…
+These sections will define your theme for the the coming months and include the following…

 - Need: What do you need?
 Pick 1-3 things that you need.
 An example of 3 items considering this year may be self-care, exercise, and gratitude.
 Think carefully about what was missing this year for you and affected you by not having it.